-Python is a fastest-growing and popular language used by programmers for data science, web applications, and game development.
-Python is considered a high-level programming language as it uses the English language, making it an easy language for beginners to learn.
+Python is by far the most popular language used by programmers for data science, and it is also quite popular in web applications and game development.
+Python is considered a high-level programming language, but with its easy syntax and robust documentation, it is considered one of the easiest languages for beginners to learn.

-In this 5-day hands-on Python course, you will begin by learning the fundamentals of Python code and then transition into more complicated programming tasks.
-The second half of the course focuses primarily on data science using Pandas, Matplotlib, and Sci-Kit learn.
-These packages will teach you how to input, analyze, and graph data.
+In this 5-day hands-on Python course, you'll learn the fundamentals of Python, and then you'll transition into more complicated programming tasks.
+We'll focus heavily on data science using Pandas, Matplotlib, and Sci-Kit learn.
+With these packages, you'll learn how to input, analyze, and make visual representations of data.

 What You'll Learn